ahoaglandnu/docker-data-science/jupyter-with-databases/jupyter-mongo/README.md

-# Jupyter Notebook with PostGreSQL
+# Jupyter Notebook with MongoDB

 Initial: